A gourmet break in Versailles

 Shops

-The Maison Rive gauche was born out of a desire of two women to offer a festive, gourmet and refined offer.
-Our Chef and his team are constantly thinking of a generous, healthy, fresh and delicious offer.
+La Maison Rive Gauche was born from a woman’s desire to offer a festive, gourmet, and refined experience.
+Our Chef and his team are constantly brimming with creativity to bring you a generous menu that is healthy, fresh, and indulgent.